DemocracyNext Cities Programme

 Want to collaborate with us?

-While we're working closely with this initial cohort of three cities until the end of 2025, we are still very much interested in hearing from other cities, civil society organisations, and urban developers who are keen to collaborate with DemocracyNext in the future.
+While we're working closely with this initial cohort of three cities until mid-2026, we are still very much interested in hearing from other cities, civil society organisations, and urban developers who are keen to collaborate with DemocracyNext in the future.
 Below gives you an overview of how we work:

 • DemocracyNext is not a practitioner organisation - part of our mission is to train and empower local organisations and administration staff to have the skills and know-how to do this themselves.

-• We build capacity through a 3-stage learning program outlined in this document that is tailored to civil servants, decision makers, and planners to increase the knowledge and capacity of staff and decision makers to understand the elements of initiating and running a Citizens’ Assembly.
+• We build capacity tailored to civil servants, decision makers, and planners to increase the knowledge and capacity of staff and decision makers to understand the elements of initiating and running a citizens’ assembly.
 This is done virtually and in person.

-• We will provide opportunities for knowledge-sharing and learning between a cohort of cities.
+• We will provide opportunities for knowledge-sharing and learning with other cities.

 • We promote collaboration in order to inspire other cities globally.